fionamcc/Docs/_build/html/_sources/combine_gafs/combine_gafs.txt

     InterProScan itself does not produce a GAF file.
 The    `AgBase InterProScan container <https://hub.docker.com/r/agbase/interproscan>`_ parses the XML output from InterProScan to produce the GAF file.

-Combining GAFs on CyVerse
+Combine GAFs on CyVerse
 =========================

-Combining GAFs on the Command Line
+Combine GAFs on the Command Line
 ==================================